StarBobis/3Dmigoto-Sword-Lv3/README.md

 # Archived
-This project is stop developed and transfer all code into my MigotoModToo project,and keep developing it there, so this repository now turn into archived.
+This project is stop developed and transfer all code into my MigotoModTool (MMT) project,and keep developing it there, so this repository now turn into archived.

 # 3Dmigoto-Sword